Chancellor of Switzerland

-The Federal Chancellor is the head of the Federal Chancellery of Switzerland, the oldest Swiss federal institution, established at the initiative of Napoleon in 1803.
+The federal chancellor is the head of the Federal Chancellery of Switzerland, the oldest Swiss federal institution, established at the initiative of Napoleon in 1803.
 The officeholder acts as the general staff of the seven-member Federal Council.
-The Chancellor is not a member of the government and the office is not at all comparable to that of the Chancellor of Germany or the Chancellor of Austria.
+The chancellor is not a member of the government and the office is not at all comparable to that of the chancellor of Germany or the chancellor of Austria, or to the United Kingdom's chancellor of the exchequer.

-The current Chancellor, Walter Thurnherr, a member of The Centre from Aargau, was elected on 9 December 2015.
-He began his term on 1 January 2016.
-Thurnherr was reelected on 11 December 2019.
+The current chancellor, Viktor Rossi, a member of the Green Liberal Party from Bern, was elected on 13 December 2023.
+He began his term on 1 January 2024.

 Election

-The Federal Chancellor is elected for a four-year term by both chambers of the Federal Assembly, assembled together, at the same time (and by the same process) as it elects the Federal Council.
+The federal chancellor is elected for a four-year term by both chambers of the Federal Assembly, assembled together, at the same time (and by the same process) as it elects the Federal Council.
 The election is conducted by secret ballot using an exhaustive ballot in which each member of the Assembly can vote for any eligible person in the first two rounds, but only remaining candidates in subsequent rounds.
 If no candidate receives an absolute majority, the candidate(s) with the fewest votes is eliminated.